 17. Healing Diaper Rashes

-Cornstarch has been proven good for hairs.
-It can be used as a dry shampoo which will clean the scalp.
-So if you are in a hurry, or lazy to do the shampoo, apply cornstarch on the scalp.
+Cornstarch has been proven good for hair.
+It can be used as a dry shampoo that will clean the scalp.
+So if you are in a hurry and have got no time to wash hair with shampoo, apply cornstarch on the scalp.
 Leave it for some time.
 Then brush the scalp to remove the cornstarch leaving a clean scalp behind.

 A bleach pen is a great tool to have in the house for removing stains.
-This portable stain remover provides precision cleanup jobs, removes collar stains effectively and can even be used for crafting.
-You might be knowing this.
-But you might not be knowing that you can use cornstarch for making bleach pen.
+This portable stain remover provides precision cleanup jobs, removes collar stains effectively, and can even be used for crafting.
+You might know this already.
+But you might not know that you can use cornstarch for making a bleach pen.
 Click here to know how to make it.

-Cornstarch helps greatly in maintaining makeup.
+Cornstarch helps a lot in maintaining makeup.
 Sprinkle some cornstarch on the face to set the makeup.
-Then use it for touch ups to absorb oil throughout the day.
+Then use it for touch-ups to absorb oil throughout the day.

 21. Facial with Cornstarch

 You can do a facial using cornstarch.
 Take one tablespoon of cornstarch, a beaten egg, and around a teaspoon of lemon juice.
 Mix these ingredients properly so that it forms a thick paste.
 Apply it on your face and leave it for 10-15 minutes before washing it.

 Lemon is a good skin cleanser and cornstarch softens the skin.

 We hope you found these uses for cornstarch helpful, but if there is something you’d like to know more about or add here, let us know in the comments below!
 We’d be glad to hear from you.